 Rotator cuff tendonitis (also spelled tendinitis) and tears often occur gradually, though many are associated with sports injuries (especially baseball and swimming), falls on the shoulder, or an added injury due to shoulder dislocation in elderly folk.
 If you've ever been diagnosed with bursitis, it's possible the supraspinatus tendon is the true source of your pain, not the shoulder bursa.
 In this case, the pain does not resolve with typically prescribed anti-inflammatory medications.

-Symptoms of Chronic Supraspinatus Tear
+Symptoms of a Supraspinatus Tendon Tear

 Supraspinatus Tendon Tear Risk Factors